 - Next, select your delivery area.
 You can choose your service city, region, or Pincode.
 If you deliver within a certain area from your business location, you can select the range in miles.

 - Now, you have to choose your business category.
 There will be a list of categories available from which you can select.
-If you can’t find your exact category, try to choose the closest and the most accurate one possible.
+If you can’t find your exact category, try to choose the closest and most accurate one possible.
 This will affect the type of customers that will be coming across your listing.

 - Add your business phone number or website link.